Edson Torres

-Edson Enrique Torres Ulloa (born 30 July 1998) is a Mexican professional footballer who plays as a midfielder for Jaiba Brava.
+Edson Enrique Torres Ulloa (born 30 July 1998) is a Mexican professional footballer who plays as a midfielder for Liga de Expansión MX club Jaiba Brava.

 Club career

 Guadalajara

 Torres made his professional debut as a starter on 26 July 2016 in the Copa MX against Chiapas F.C. and scored his first goal.
 He made his Liga MX debut coming in as a substitute for Isaac Brizuela on 6 August 2016 in a match against Querétaro.